 Why is his wife unhappy about the discovery?

 Duttada’s wife, Indrani Debi was unhappy about the discovery because she thought that comets bring ill-luck or cause unnatural calamities to Earth.
-More along, she was concerned that a good man like Duttada should not have been associated with the discovery of a comet.
+Moreover, she was concerned that a good man like Duttada should not have been associated with the discovery of a comet.

 Comprehension Check (Page 80)